-Withdrawals will be effective on the date the student delivers a completed Withdrawal Form to the Registrar's Office during regular business hours.
+Class withdrawals will be effective on the date the Registrar's Office receives the completed Class Withdrawal Form.

-Some possible consequences of withdrawing from a course are 1) loss of tuition and fees paid for the course, 2) loss of work study hours, 3) loss of on-campus housing, and 4) loss of some veteran's benefits.
+A "VWD" will show on a transcript and affect the SAP (Satisfactory Academic Progress) at the College, but it will not affect a student's GPA.
+The student will also be responsible for tuition and fees.
+However, consequences of withdrawing from a course may include 1) loss of tuition and fees paid for the course, 2) reductions and recalculation of the financial aid award, 3) loss of work study hours, 4) loss of on-campus housing, and 5) loss of some veteran's benefits.
+Once the Withdrawal period is over, students will earn the grade from all submitted assignments.